jzhowie/Systems_Level_Programming/Notes.md

 		1. C creates a secret pipe, send that name to S
 		2. S sends a message on the secret pipe
 		3. C sends acknowledgement message to S
+	3-way handshake
+		0. Server creates WKP, waits for connection
+		1. Client creates secret pipe
+		2. Client sends message to server
+		3. Server removes WKP
+		4. Server sends message to client
+		5. Client receives response, removes secret pipe
+		6. Client sends final verification message

+Persistent Single Server
+	Server handles one client at a time
+	Server waits for next client when done
+	Handshake, data, repeat

+Multiple Clients
+	0. S creates WKP, block
+	1. C creates PP
+	2. C opens WKP, sends PP to S
+	3. C blocks on PP
+	4. S reads PP
+	5. S forks
+	6. S removes and closes WKP
+	7. S reinitializes
+	8. SS sends message to client
+	9. C gets message and removes PP
+	10. C responds
+	11. Normal R/W cycle

+Networking
+	OSI (Open Systems Interconnections)
+	TCP/IP
+		1. Application
+		2. Support
+		3. Internet
+			Transmission of data between separate networks
+			Addressing and routing
+			Routers connect different local networks
+				Routers break IPv4 packets into fragments
+				Upon receiving a packet it can:
+					Send it to the local network
+					Pass the packet to another router
+					Routers have address tables that identify all connected networks IPv4 packet format: header source destination data header 12B: metadata
+						format: type size fragmentinfo ttl protocol headerchecksum type - IPv4 or v6
+						size - size of packet
+						fragmentinfo - Identifies packet number
+						ttl - number of devices packet can hit source and destination 4B each: IP address
+					data: MTU is 65,536 bytes
+			Internet Protocol covers standards for addressing and packet format
+		4. Link
+			Point-to-point transmission between devices on the same network Combines physically connecting computers with basic addressing and transmission protocols
+			Physical: How do we transmit bits between two computers (electrons, photons, radio waves) Thicknet
+				A single coaxial cable, "vampire taps" cut into cable and connect to a computer Thinnet
+				Single coaxial cable, T-connectors connect computers
+			Token ring
+				Ring of computers
+				One computer has the token and can transmit data No signal degradation, no signal collision
+			Ethernet
+				Multiple computers connected to a hub or switch Hub - Broadcasts data to all computers
+				Switch - Sends data to specific computer
+			In order for data to be sent between computers:
+				Each computer needs a unique address (MAC address) Media Access Control Address
+					6-byte hex address
+					MAC addresses only need to be unique on the same local network Data needs to be sent in a standardized format Frame
+					Format: prefix dest source type data checksum prefix 8B: 10101010 x7 + 10101011
+					dest & source 6B each: MAC addresses type 2B
+					data: MTU (Maximum Transmission Unit) of 1500B checksum 4B: data integrity